 People have a tendency to believe their cat will be fine if they leave for a few days, as long as they leave enough food and water.
 The assumption is a cat will be fine alone for days, but many cats get lonely when home alone.
 A cat sitter provides companionship and care while their guardians are away.

 Disclosure: This post contains affiliate links.
 We receive a small commission on items purchased via these links, at no additional cost to you.

 Reasons To Hire A Cat Sitter

-For absences of more than one night, it’s a good idea to have someone (reliable friend, neighbor or professional petsitter) check in on them periodically.
-If you aren’t sure whether to get a cat sitter, here are some things to consider:
+For absences of more than one night, it’s a good idea to have a professional cat sitter check in on them periodically.
+If you aren’t sure whether to hire one, here are some points to consider:

 - Does your cat suffer from separation anxiety when you’re away?

 - Does your cat often get into trouble when left alone?

 - Does your cat like to explore and maybe get trapped in a remote spot in your house?

 - Do you have multiple cats that have a tendency to not get along?